Cost of living · Memphis, Tennessee · 2026

 How much does housing cost in Memphis?

 A 2-bedroom apartment in Memphis costs approximately $1,274 per month based on HUD Fair Market Rent data.
-Housing makes up about 18% of the total monthly budget.
+At about 36% of the monthly needs budget, housing is the largest cost category here.

 Is Memphis more expensive than the national average?